jvschlierf/DFBC-Identity-Insurance/README.md

 #### Curruntly available:
 * Registration of a property ownership on a blockchain
-* Varified owners can have a NFT on a property issued for them, which can be used as a collateral for loans in CBDC
+* Verified owners can have a NFT on a property issued for them, which can be used as a collateral for loans in CBDC
 * Price estimation of a property

 #### To be anticipated in the next release: